skip to Main Content

 We should make it to our “family meetings.”

-Are there exceptions to when we go?
+Are there exceptions to when we go to church?
 Undoubtedly, yes.
 There are probably times when you should not be at church.
 If you will give everyone the flu who comes within 5 feet of you, you should probably stay home.
-If your children are massively feverish, you should probably not bring them.
+If your children are feverish, you should probably not bring them.
 If there is some important yearly event, maybe it makes sense to choose the event.

-The biggest hindrance to church attendance is one of the greatest inventions of the modern day.
+One of the biggest hindrances to church attendance is one of the greatest inventions of the modern day.
 Live Stream.
-The fact that most people can tune into the church’s service (or listen to it later) makes it incredibly tempting to sit back on our couch and think we are “doing church.”
+The fact that people can tune in to the church’s service (or listen to it later) makes it incredibly tempting to sit back on our couch and think we are “doing church.”

 Recordings and live feeds are great when we need them.
 But they should be reserved for when we need them.